 de-risk investments linked to the technology, market, demonstration, implementation and business;

-transfer and scale up research and innovation results as well as technologies to the market, supporting market enablers and cooperation between enterprises;
+transfer and scale up research and innovation results as well as technologies to the market, supporting market enablers and cooperation between enterprises, as well as enhancing connections between R&D service providers (academic institutions, research centres, etc.) and enterprises;

-support digitisation to increase interoperability and address disparities in the level of digitisation across European countries, companies and sectors;
+support digitisation to increase interoperability and address disparities in the level of digitisation across the Member States, companies and sectors;

+support R&I investments by research institutes, universities and research organisations, contributing to Horizon Europe objectives;

+fast-growing innovative companies seeking finance to commercialise innovations past technical and economic feasibility;

-provide economies of scale and complement national, interregional and regional-level investments in RID;
+provide economies of scale and complement national, interregional and regional-level investments in RID, including the uptake of novel products, technologies or business models within Member States into regions;

-promote first-of-a-kind demonstration operations for which private investors are risk-averse, face unpredictable returns or market volatility;
+promote early demonstration operations for which private investors are risk-averse, face unpredictable returns or market volatility;

-support thematic investment platforms and other innovative financial products (with due consideration of economies of scale); and
+support thematic investment platforms and other innovative financial products (with due consideration of economies of scale); or

 promote alternative finance and innovative financing solutions such as crowdfunding, business angels, and venture philanthropy, fostering the transfer of best practices between financial intermediaries with a view to encourage the emergence of a broad product offering for RID activities.